 The concept of Transfer of Development Rights (TDR) has been proposed as a way to preserve agricultural land and regulate development.
-The Town may in the future develop a program for transferring development rights within the Town, which would be implemented through an amendment to this Plan and adoption of appropriate ordinances.
-Such a program should conform to the following principles:
+The Plan Commission and Town Board have investigated whether a TDR program should be implemented in the town, and have decided not to pursue this idea.